 The colostrum your baby receives, and the breastmilk that follows, contains a range of protective factors that help to increase your baby’s resistance to infection (including being rich in vitamin K – making injections or oral doses at birth unnecessary in breastfed babies).

-Research shows that breastfed babies have the potential for a higher intelligence because breast milk contains the fatty acids important in brain development.
+Research shows that breastfed babies have the potential for a higher intelligence because breast milk (Homeopathy for Incresing Breast Milk) contains the fatty acids important in brain development.
 Lactose is also important for brain development.
 Human milk has the highest levels of lactose of all the mammalian milks because humans have the biggest brains.
 The baby’s brain keeps developing well into the second year.

 Because babies feed from both breasts, they receive visual and tactile stimulation during feeds on alternate sides.
 This helps brain development in the area of left or right hemispherical dominance.